Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Results

-We have also modelled the \NPQtau\ response of the \emph{lhcx1} mutant, in which LHCX1 is not expressed, so only zeaxanthin-mediated qZ quenching operates.
-This was modelled by simply setting $[\ce{P}]_{\mathrm{tot}} = 0$, removing the qE quenching process, whilst holding the total xanthophyll concentration the same.
-The experimental \NPQtau\ data and model predictions are shown in Fig.~\ref{fig-npq-vde}.D--F, where we see the model accurately captures the slow rise of \NPQtau\ in the light phases, arising from the build-up of Z during light exposure, and the slower decay in the dark phases due to slow epoxidation of Z. The success of the model in predicting the NPQ response of the \emph{lhcx1} mutant strongly supports the interpretation of the kinetic model species ``P'' as LHCX1.
+We have also modelled the \NPQtau\ response of the \emph{lhcx1} mutant, in which LHCX1 is not expressed and only zeaxanthin-mediated qZ quenching operates.
+This was modelled by simply setting $[\ce{P}]_{\mathrm{tot}} = 0$, removing the qE quenching process, while holding the total xanthophyll concentration constant.
+The experimental \NPQtau\ data and model predictions are shown in Fig.~\ref{fig-npq-vde}.D--F, where we see the model accurately captures the slow rise of \NPQtau\ in the light phases, arising from the build-up of Z during light exposure, and the slower decay in the dark phases due to slow epoxidation of Z. The success of the model in predicting the NPQ response of the \emph{lhcx1} mutant strongly supports the interpretation of the kinetic model species ``P'' as involving or at least requiring LHCX1 to function.